Banking Crises around the World: Different Governments, Different Responses

 The latest U.S. financial crisis is one of many in the recent economic history of both advanced and emerging economies.
 Each crisis is somewhat unique and is triggered by different processes and events.
 However, some common elements can be identified in the way different governments intervene to help financial sectors return to health and to soften the economy-wide impact of the crisis.

 Central banks tend to adopt measures that provide liquidity to the system and that can be considered as part of a broader mandate to carry out monetary policy.
 In contrast, governments and parliaments tend to design and implement programs that provide more direct support to specific industries and occasionally to specific institutions; these programs are more properly associated with fiscal policy intervention.
-This article will focus on the latter: direct support to commercial banks and savings institutions.
+This article will focus on the latter: direct support to commercial banks, shadow banks and savings institutions.
 The article will compare the United States' Capital Purchase Program (part of the Troubled Asset Relief Program) with capital-injection programs enacted by other countries around the world during banking crises.

 Most of these programs are often justified politically by the objective of preventing or reducing lending declines and recapitalizing financial institutions, with the ultimate goal of alleviating strains in financial markets and restoring their functioning.
 But instead of providing general liquidity to the financial system, they target specific financial institutions.
 Perhaps this is one of the reasons why—even when they are necessary and eventually prove useful—they frequently face vocal opposition from the public.
 Taxpayers worry that the costs of the support programs may outweigh their benefits and may eventually lead to higher taxes.
 Economists worry that government intervention may plant the seed of future crisis by exacerbating moral hazard problems.1